 - Convey the specific ways the program/lab/faculty member is a good fit for the research you are interested in/already conducting.

 G+PS regularly provides virtual sessions that focus on admission requirements and procedures and tips how to improve your application.

 - Integrated knowledge translation - patient engagement in research

 Visit the Arthritis, Joint Health & Knowledge Translation Research Program website for a current list of Dr Li's research projects: http://arthritis.rehab.med.ubc.ca/

 Graduate Student Supervision

 Master's Student Supervision (2010-2017)

-- Accuracy of Fitbit devices: a systematic review (2018)
+- Accuracy of Fitbit devices: a systematic review and narrative syntheses of quantitative data (Preprint) (2018)

 - Efficacy of a Community-Based Technology-Enabled Physical Activity Counseling Program for People With Knee Osteoarthritis: Proof-of-Concept Study (2018)